terryjbates/Football_Manager_YouTube_API_Analysis/README.md

 To further expand on the insights gained from this project and explore untapped areas of analysis, the following next steps are proposed:

 #### Machine Learning Classification
-This analysis relied on domain-specific knowledge, direct knowledge of individual content creator brand's and information, and personal judgement.
+This analysis relied on domain-specific knowledge, creator branding insights, and personal judgment.
 An interesting exercise would be training a supervised machine learning model to programmatically assess if a YouTube video was a "Football Manager" video or not.
 Features would include title, description text, tags, even assessing the thumbnail imagery, and classify if a video is a "Football Manager" video or not.
 This would alleviate manual asessment and decrease the toil in data acquisition process.

 Clustering analysis techniques run against data for various Football Manager-related channels may uncover similar video content based on quantitative data instead of qualitative judgments made by analysts.
 Once similar videos are isolated, based upon categorization by content creator, it may be possible to discover overlapping sets of content types and user bases.